gbouras13/dnaapler/README.md

   -V, --version            Show the version and exit.
-  -i, --input PATH         Path to input file in FASTA format  [required] -o, --output PATH        Output directory   [default: output.dnaapler] -t, --threads INTEGER    Number of threads to use with BLAST  [default: 1] -p, --prefix TEXT        Prefix for output files  [default: dnaapler] -f, --force              Force overwrites the output directory -e, --evalue TEXT        e value for MMseqs2  [default: 1e-10] --ignore PATH            Text file listing contigs (one per row) that are to
+  -i, --input PATH         Path to input file in FASTA format  [required] -o, --output PATH        Output directory   [default: output.dnaapler] -t, --threads INTEGER    Number of threads to use with MMseqs2  [default: 1] -p, --prefix TEXT        Prefix for output files  [default: dnaapler] -f, --force              Force overwrites the output directory -e, --evalue TEXT        e value for MMseqs2  [default: 1e-10] --ignore PATH            Text file listing contigs (one per row) that are to
                            be ignored
   -a, --autocomplete TEXT  Choose an option to autocomplete reorientation if
-                           BLAST based approach fails.
+                           MMseqs2 based approach fails.
 Must be one of: none, mystery, largest, or nearest [default: none] --seed_value INTEGER     Random seed to ensure reproducibility.  [default:
                            13]